Steven M. Sipple: In learning about Whipple's system, keep tight ends foremost in thoughts

 All that said, Boerkircher, who as a high school junior helped Aurora to a 13-0 record and Class C-1 state title, isn't getting ahead of himself this spring.

-He does acknowledge that his situation at Nebraska has changed quickly, a result of injuries at his position.
+Boerkircher does acknowledge that his situation at Nebraska has changed quickly as a result of injuries at his position.

-This spring, however, the injuries have created a prime opportunity, and the 6-foot-6, 230-pound Rollins is seizing the opportunity.
+This spring, however, the injuries have created a prime opportunity, and the 6-6, 230-pound Rollins is seizing the opportunity.

 "I get an opportunity to showcase my abilities, and really just get better," he said.
 "Nate Boerkircher, I've been working with him, and he's set the standard.
 So, every day I'm just trying to do what he does, or even better, and just keep going up the chart."